mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 1. Refactor the production code while holding the test code constant.
 1. Change behavior in the production code and update the tests to match.

 By leaving the automated tests untouched in step 2, you prove to your reviewer that your refactoring preserves behavior.
-When you reach step 3, your reviewer doesn't have to disentangle the behavioral changes from the refactoring changes, as you've decoupled them ahead of time.
+When you reach step 3, your reviewer doesn't have to untangle the behavioral changes from the refactoring changes, as you've decoupled them ahead of time.

 ## 7. Break up large changelists

-Overly large changelists are the ugly cousins of scope creep.
+Overly large changelists are the ugly cousins of [scope creep](#5-narrowly-scope-changes).
 A developer finds that they must modify semantics of libraries A and B in order to introduce feature X. If it's a small set of changes, that's fine, but too many of these sprawling modifications can make the changelist enormous.

-A changelist's complexity grows exponentially with its size.
+A changelist's complexity grows exponentially with the number of code lines it touches.
 When my changes exceed 400 lines of production code, I look for opportunities to break it up before requesting a review.

  Instead of changing everything at once, can you change the dependencies first and add the new feature in a subsequent changelist?
 Can you keep the codebase in a sane state if you add half of the feature now and the other half in the next changelist?